mkchuprin/BestPix/README.md

 ## Description

-Each time you use your iPhone to take a picture, the iPhone will give it  a "beautifulness" score.
-This package shows you the 10 highest rated photos.
+Each time you take a photo with your iPhone, a "beautifulness" score is given to that photo.
+This package shows you the 10 highest scoring photos.

 ## Privacy